Hello! Click on one of our members below to chat on Whatsapp

 Wiñay Wayna is a well preserved Inca site that is perched on a hill slope, at 2 666m/ 8 747ft above sea level.
 Located about 5km/3 miles from Machu Picchu, along the Inca Trail.
 Paul Fejos rediscovered this ageless gem in 1942, which could explain why it´s in such an immaculate condition.
-Aptly named after the Wiñay Wayna orange orchid (Quechua word meaning “forever young”) that grows abundantly on the trail all year round.

 It´s the last archeological site before reaching Machu Picchu.
 Surrounding the ruins, is lush jungle, a pristine waterfall and the last campsite for those doing the Classic Inca Trail.
-It´s a solid concrete structure, that surprisingly blends in perfectly with the vibrant flora around it.
+It´s a solid structure, that surprisingly blends in perfectly with the vibrant flora around it.

 Pachacutec built Wiñay Wayna during his rein in the 15th-century, arguably the greatest emperor of the Inca Empire.
 Even though Hiram Bingham rediscovered Machu Picchu in 1911, it would take another 40 years before anyone came across Wiñay Winay.
-Peruvian archeologist Julio C. Tello who was doing extensive research into the site gave it its current name.
+Peruvian archeologist Julio C. Tello who was doing extensive research into the site and gave it its current name.
 As with most Inca sites, there is still a portion of the site that is covered by the dense jungle.

-Architecturally it follows a similar style to other archeological sites like Machu Picchu and Chocoquequirao.
+Architecturally it follows a similar style to other impressive archeological sites like Machu Picchu and Chocoquequirao.
 The main structure comprises of two platforms separated by Inca farming terraces.
 Each platform has temples, religious rooms, ceremonial water baths and the 7-windows temple.
-In the center to connect everything is a steep staircase and water channel for irrigation purposes.
+In the center to connect everything is a steep staircase and water channels for irrigation purposes.

 Another important function was for religious observation.
 The ceremonial baths were most likely used to perform certain rituals with water.
 Also, the 7-windows temple is a symbol of dedication to Cuychi (the Rainbow God).
 Because Machu Picchu was so sacred, stopping here to perform a cleansing ritual was of the outmost importance before entering the great Citadel of Machu Picchu.